 Studies have revealed that there’s a thin line of difference between the absorption rates of different types of Vitamin C.

-What is the best way to use Vitamin C on your skin?

 The best way to use Vitamin C on your skin is in the form of a serum.

-Ascorbic acid containing serums are useful for reducing excess pigmentation, protecting your skin against sun damage, eliminating dark circle, evening out your skin tone, improving your skin texture, and enhancing collagen production.
+Ascorbic acid-containing serums are useful for reducing excess pigmentation, protecting your skin against sun damage, eliminating dark circles, evening out your skin tone, improving your skin texture, and enhancing collagen production.

-When purchasing a Vitamin C serum, look for serums that contain a combination of Vitamin C and powerful antioxidants such as Alpha Lipoid Acid, Vitamin E, or Ferulic Acid.
+When purchasing a Vitamin C serum, look for serums that contain a combination of Vitamin C and powerful antioxidants such as Alpha Lipoic Acid, Vitamin E, or Ferulic Acid.

-Retinol should not be used with Vitamin C. Retinol is absorbed at a pH of 5.5 to 6, while Vitamin C is absorbed at a pH of 3.5 or below.
+Retinol is absorbed at a pH of 5.5 to 6, while Vitamin C is absorbed in a pH of 3.5 or below.
 The efficiency of both the ingredients reduces when they’re used together.